The field guide

 Start from a pain

 Name who hurts and when.
-The engine presses resources against the pain until a business forms around it.
+The engine throws resources against the pain until a business forms around it.

 An idea you're weighing